This one-day workshop will help participants learn how to:

 Civilized Disagreements and Consensus

-This session will focus on the next two characteristics: civilized disagreements and consensus decisions.
+This session will focus on the next two characteristics: civilized disagreements and

 Next, participants will learn tips for open team communication, Parker’s seventh characteristic of effective teams.

 This session is all about Parker’s eighth characteristic.